microsoft/BotFramework-Composer/docs/how-to-use-LUIS.md

 You need to define an **Intent recognized** trigger to handle the pre-defined intents.
 This type of trigger works with the **recognizers**.
 Each **Intent recognized** trigger handles one intent.
 Follow the steps to define an **Intent recognized** trigger.

 #### Create an **Intent recognized** trigger
-1. select the dialog on the left side navigation pane
-2. click **New Trigger**
+1. Select the dialog on the left side navigation pane and click **New Trigger**

 ![create_trigger](./media/add_luis/create_trigger.png)

-3. In the pop-up window, select **Intent recognized** from the drop-down menu and then configure the intent to this trigger from the drop-down menu.
+2. In the pop-up window, select **Intent recognized** from the drop-down menu and then configure the intent to this trigger from the drop-down menu.
 Click **Submit**.
+You need to define an **Intent recognized** trigger to handle each pre-defined intent.

 ![configure_intent](./media/add_luis/configure_intent.png)

-You need to define an **Intent recognized** trigger to handle each pre-defined intent.

 #### Add actions to **Intent recognized**
 After you define your trigger and configure it to specific intent, you can add actions to be executed after the trigger is fired.
 For example, you can send a response message.
 Follow the steps: